 Triumph of the Will (1935) Director: Leni Riefenstahl

-Triumph of the Will (Triumph de Willens) is a remarkable piece of film history -an explicit propaganda film justifying the purpose, and showcasing the grandeur, of the Nazi movement shortly pre-World War II.
+“Triumph of the Will” (Triumph de Willens) is a remarkable piece of film history.
+It is an explicit propaganda film, justifying the purpose and showcasing the grandeur of the German Nazi movement shortly before the outbreak of World War II.
 The film takes place over four days in September of 1934 as the Fuhrer goes to speak to the Nazi party in Nuremberg.

-Triumph of the Will is a good film, primarily as a milestone in the history of cinema and as a propaganda film.
+“Triumph of the Will” is a good film, primarily as a milestone in the history of cinema and as a propaganda film.
 Otherwise, the message it stands for is revolting, as in the case of other notable films – such as The Birth Of A Nation.